You may also be interested in...

 In terms of natural resources, the main ones available are limestone and a very productive labour force to go with what is still an excellent strategic location between Europe, Africa and the Middle East.

 Film production has become a regular added sideline with several big-budget foreign films choosing to use Malta as a set and take advantage of the fine weather.
 There’s also a large saltwater infinity pool on the east coast too which is often used for nautical scenes.
-Productions shot here include Gladiator, Troy, The Count of Monte Cristo, The Devil’s Double, World War Z and many foreign TV shows.
+Productions shot here include Gladiator, Troy, The Count of Monte Cristo, The Devil’s Double, World War Z and many foreign TV shows including Game of Thrones.
 Even the long-running UK soap Coronation Street shot scenes over here as well as well as international adverts.

 Have Your Say